 eCommerce platforms – for retailers selling online, it’s important that all data is kept consolidated between each sale channel.

 Loyalty programs – some businesses require more robust loyalty programs to assist with email marketing, shipping, membership services, etc.

 Accounting – An accounting platform makes taxes and payroll a breeze.
 So it must integrate with your POS so make data transfer seamless.

-Open API – Some types of POS software comes with an open API, meaning you can build integrations to any supporting software that you’d like.
+Open API – Some types of POS software come with an open API, meaning you can build integrations to any supporting software that you’d like.

-Inquire about specific services that your business requires for specific integration options.
+Inquire with your POS provider about specific services that your business requires for integration options.